 Understanding GMAT Score – A general overview

 In this section, we’ll cover common queries related to GMAT Score Range, GMAT Total Score, Highest GMAT Score, and Average GMAT Score.
+You can also watch this video to understand how GMAT score translates to percentile.

 The GMAT score range between 200 and 800, with 800 being the highest GMAT Score possible.
 GMAT is scored in increments of 10. (for example – 700, 710, 720 and so on).
 GMAT assesses certain analytical, writing, quantitative, and verbal skills that are critical for admission to a graduate management program, such as an MBA.
 About 70% of the test takers score between 400 and 600.